RazerMS/SDK-RazerMS_CSharp/README.md

  obj.Req4token = "1";               // 0 = No (default), 1 = Yes for more card related information
  obj.TypeID = "sandbox";            // Set which type of environment with either **sandbox** or **production**
  ```
- Use RequeryMultiTransactionID(); fucntion to trigger
+ Use RequeryMultiTransactionID(); function to trigger
  ```CSharp
  obj.RequeryMultiTransactionID();
  ```